Alaska Sexual Abuse Lawsuits

 Alaska has worked to make several changes to its legislation in order to help survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
 These laws enable lawyers handling sexual abuse claims in Alaska to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find information on Alaska’s statute of limitations laws.
+Below you will find Alaska lawsuits news & updates, as well as additional information on Alaska’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Alaskan sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Alaska’s settlements and jury awards received by sexual abuse and assault survivors.

 Alaska Statute of Limitations for Sexual Abuse & Assault